-The Master's Degree Programme in Materials Engineering offers multidisciplinary and flexible study opportunities of a high standard and quality.
-It operates in an internationally-oriented and innovative study and research environment, preparing the students for flexible professional and academic career opportunities both in Finland and abroad.
-The completion of Masterís Program including the thesis work takes 2 to 3 years.
-The programme is entirely in English and leads to the degree of Master of Science (Technology).
-Completion of the programme qualifies the student to apply for doctoral degree studies.
+The Master's Degree Programme in Materials Engineering at Tampere University of Technology offers multidisciplinary and flexible study opportunities that meet high standards.
+The programme provides you with an internationally-oriented and innovative study and research environment and prepares you for a broad range of professional and academic career opportunities both in Finland and abroad.
+Completing the programme and the master's thesis usually takes 2 to 3 years.
+The programme is conducted entirely in English and leads to the degree of Master of Science in Technology.
+Students who successfully complete the programme are eligible to apply for admission to doctoral programmes.

 No work experience is required.

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.

 Sign up for your personal newsletter and we will help you too.

 We will send you all the information you need to find your dream study programme!

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.

 Tampere University of Technology (TUT) conducts research in the fields of technology and architecture and provides higher education based on this research.
 The University is a sought-after partner for collaborative research and development projects with business and industry and a fertile breeding ground for innovation and new research- and knowledge-based companies.
 The Universityís research and teaching focus on four areas: the digital operating environment, energy- and eco-efficiency, health technology and light-based technologies.
 TUT offers its students an opportunity for a broad, cross-disciplinary education.
 Competent Masters of Science of Technology and Architecture as well as Doctors of Technology and Philosophy graduated from TUT are in high demand among employers.